KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 https://learn.microsoft.com/en-us/defender-endpoint/troubleshoot-microsoft-defender-antivirus

-1006 MALWAREPROTECTION_MALWARE_DETECTED
-1007 MALWAREPROTECTION_MALWARE_ACTION_TAKEN
-1008 MALWAREPROTECTION_MALWARE_ACTION_FAILED

-Event ID 1009
+1006 MALWAREPROTECTION_MALWARE_DETECTED The antimalware engine found malware or other potentially unwanted software.
+1007 MALWAREPROTECTION_MALWARE_ACTION_TAKEN The antimalware platform performed an action to protect your system from malware or other potentially unwanted software.
+1008 MALWAREPROTECTION_MALWARE_ACTION_FAILED The antimalware platform attempted to perform an action to protect your system from malware or other potentially unwanted software, but the action failed.
+Event ID 1011 The antimalware platform deleted an item from quarantine.
+Symbolic name: MALWAREPROTECTION_QUARANTINE_DELETE
+Event ID 1012 The antimalware platform couldn't delete an item from quarantine.
-Symbolic name: MALWAREPROTECTION_QUARANTINE_RESTORE
+Symbolic name: MALWAREPROTECTION_QUARANTINE_DELETE_FAILED
-Event ID 1010
+Event ID 1015 The antimalware platform detected suspicious behavior.
+Symbolic name: MALWAREPROTECTION_BEHAVIOR_DETECTED
+Event ID 1116 The antimalware platform detected malware or other potentially unwanted software.
-Symbolic name: MALWAREPROTECTION_QUARANTINE_RESTORE_FAILED
+Symbolic name: MALWAREPROTECTION_STATE_MALWARE_DETECTED

 ## PUA